 To continue the tradition, each year Acorn Class (reception) and Oak Class (year 6) go to St Andrew's Church for a special service.
 Parishioners are also welcome to join us for the service.
 The service is held close to the anniversary of William Stanley's death.

-This year the service was on Thursday 13th February.
+In 2020 the service was on Thursday 13th February.

 Year 6 pupils read prayers, the Bible story of the 'Feeding of the 5000' and the William Stanley's life.